zhangyl4/zhangyl4.github.io/_pages/about.md

 <span style="color:red; font-weight:bold;">**Actively seeking industry research/HC positions and PhD opportunities.
 I am open to discussing potential collaborations and roles!**</span>

 # 🔥 News
+- *2025.09.19*: &nbsp;🎉🎉 Our paper "Intervene-All-Paths: Unified Mitigation of LVLM Hallucinations across Alignment Formats" has been accepted to NeurIPS 2025!
 - *2025.07*: &nbsp;🎉🎉 Our paper "Sim-DETR: Unlock DETR for Temporal Sentence Grounding" has been accepted to ICCV 2025!

 # 📝 Publications